uladkasach/Writing-Evaluation/readme.md

 - learn features for each type of essay (good, bad, neutral) individually
     - paper 1 (wordvector autoencoder)
     - autoencoder of other features
+- attempt to understand why clusters for lsa are more seperated in terms of score than semantic clusters but still perform equally or worse.
+See https://github.com/uladkasach/Writing-Evaluation/issues/39#issuecomment-344960505